 In this Part —

-“average district enrolment” has the meaning given to that term in section 16G(1);
+average district enrolment has the meaning given to that term in section 16G(1);

-“Commissioners” means the Electoral Distribution Commissioners appointed under section 16B including any person appointed under section 16B(2), (3) or (4) to act in the office of an Electoral Distribution Commissioner;
+Commissioners means the Electoral Distribution Commissioners appointed under section 16B including any person appointed under section 16B(2), (3) or (4) to act in the office of an Electoral Distribution Commissioner;

-“Government Statistician” means the Government Statistician appointed under the Statistics Act 1907;
+Government Statistician means the Government Statistician appointed under the Statistics Act 1907;

-“relevant day”, in relation to a division of the State into districts and regions in accordance with this Part, means the day specified in section 16E(a) or (b) as the day as soon as practicable after which the division is to be carried out.
+relevant day, in relation to a division of the State into districts and regions in accordance with this Part, means the day specified in section 16E(a) or (b) as the day as soon as practicable after which the division is to be carried out.

 [Section 16A inserted by No. 1 of 2005 s.
 4.]